Attorneys Ask Judge to Block Shooter's Family From Controlling His Estate

 The team of attorneys who filed the objection to the Paddock family attorney being named Estate administrator will head back to court Friday to move their position forward.

-Attorneys—Alexander Napolin, Catherine Lombardo, Alice Denton, Jarien Cho, James Lee, Craig Eiland, Brian Nettles and Christian Morris were among the first to file suit against Paddock, and MGM, alleging proper security would have prevented the mass shooting.
+Attorneys—Alexander Napolin, Alice Denton, Jarien Cho, James Lee, Craig Eiland, Brian Nettles and Christian Morris were among the first to file suit against Paddock, and MGM, alleging proper security would have prevented the mass shooting.
 They are asking anyone with information related to the shooting, including victims, security or resort staff, to please call them at (909) 962-8414.